Siphon880gh/devbrain/Web Development - Full Stack and More!/Developer - Full-Stack (CSS, HTML, Javascript, NodeJS, React, PHP, Python, and more!)/1. Basics (2008) - Javascript ES5, CSS3, Bootstrap, HTML5/css/Fundamental - min-width vs max-width.md

 Just think always equal or less than -VS- equal or greater than.
 Always has an equal.

 1. `min-width`: This is used to apply styles when the viewport is at least a certain width.
-For instance, `@media (min-width: 600px) {...}` means the styles inside will apply when the viewportÂ **is**Â 600 pixelsÂ **or wider.**Â This is often used for progressive enhancement, where you start with a basic design for smaller screens and then enhance it for larger screens.
+For instance, `@media (min-width: 600px) {...}` means the styles inside will apply when the viewport **is** 600 pixels **or wider.** This is often used for progressive enhancement, where you start with a basic design for smaller screens and then enhance it for larger screens.

 2. `max-width`: This is used to apply styles when the viewport is at most a certain width.
-For example, `@media (max-width: 599px) {...}` means the styles inside will apply when the viewportÂ **is**Â 599 pixelsÂ **or narrower**.
+For example, `@media (max-width: 599px) {...}` means the styles inside will apply when the viewport **is** 599 pixels **or narrower**.
 This approach is typically used for graceful degradation, starting with a design for larger screens and then adapting it for smaller screens.